 Park Features and Activities

-The park’s visitor center is currently closed to the public – but under normal circumstances, visitors can stop by to view a short film and explore the small museum.
+Visitors can stop by the park's visitor center to view a short film and explore the small museum.
 The film is a 26-minute History Channel production all about the Battle of Kings Mountain, its importance, key players, and more, and the museum is a state-of-the-art history lover’s dream showcasing various exhibits and an original Ferguson rifle!

-Still open for the public to explore include the 1.5-mile-long self-guided Battlefield Trail, wayside trail exhibits highlighting significant battle events, and several monuments.
+Explore the 1.5-mile-long self-guided Battlefield Trail, wayside trail exhibits highlighting significant battle events and several monuments.
 The monuments you must see include the Centennial Monument, U.S. Monument, and even Patrick Ferguson’s grave!
 A tradition of most park-goers at this park is to grab a small stone or rock and toss it onto Ferguson’s grave as a sign of respect – but rumor has it that the stones also keep his spirit from escaping!

 If you’ve never been to Kings Mountain National Military Park and want to know what to expect, check out these 10 fast facts about York County’s only National Military Park!

 After a full day of exploration, surely you’ve worked up an appetite!
 Take a short trip into nearby Clover to see what this small but charming town offers.
 Courtney's BBQ’ is a local favorite for all things barbecue – and beer!
 You can also grab a beer at The Vault or cool off with some ice cream at Scoops!